elkronos/ANOVAtoolbox/README.md

 ## Notes:
 Each function is accompanied by a detailed description of its parameters and the returned results.

-Note: Please refer to the individual function documentation within the repository for more detailed information on each analysis and usage examples.
+Please refer to the individual function documentation within the repository for more detailed information on each analysis and usage examples.

 # Contact
 napoleonic_bores@proton.me